Tormato: Reception

 Record World summarised that Tormato brings "the Yes stamp of intriguing music" and recognised "Don't Kill the Whale" as a potential hit single.
-Audio magazine gave the album's sound an "A" and the performance a "A-" rating.
+Audio magazine gave the album's sound an "A" and the performance an "A−" rating.
 In its review, Tormato "shows the most song consciousness of any Yes has done in a long while", with its "song-sized ideas, instead of murals".
 The result shows Yes more economical in its song arrangements, with "exemplary" production and "excellent" sound quality.
 "Don't Kill the Whale" was praised for its musical power and message without sounding "heavy-headed", as was "Future Times/Rejoice" and "Release, Release" for their "progressive thrusts with solid beats".
 The review compared "Circus of Heaven" to the fantasy comedy film 7 Faces of Dr. Lao (1964).
-Cash Box thought with Tormato, "Yes reaffirms its strong artistic and popular stature" and, like Going for the One, "is a welcome away from Yes' extended jamming and massive concept works of the mid '70s".
+Cashbox thought with Tormato, "Yes reaffirms its strong artistic and popular stature" and, like Going for the One, "is a welcome away from Yes' extended jamming and massive concept works of the mid '70s".
 The album has "intricate, sophisticated yet rocking textures" with "first-rate" riffs from Howe and Wakeman.